Greatest Common Divisor. Euclidean algorithm

 gcd(a, b) = gcd(b, r), where r = a - qxb

-The remainder (r) will always be smaller than a and b, so we will keep reducing the length of the segments until one exactly fits into the other.
-Once it happens, the GCD is identified (Fig 2, right).
+This principle of substituting the longer length with the shorter one is fundamental to the Euclidean algorithm.
+The remainder (r) will be smaller than a and b, so we will keep reducing the lengths until one divides perfectly into the other..
+When this occurs, the GCD is determined (Fig. 3, right).

 Applying the Euclidean algorithm to lengths

-We have a remainder, CF, which eliminates AE from the GCD candidates.
-We replace CD and AE with a new pair, AE and CF:
+We still have a remainder, r=CF, and continue with a new pair, AE and CF:

-We can demonstrate the algorithm using a numerical approach.
-In Fig 3, two groups of dots represent numbers 30 and 12.
+We can also prove the algorithm using a numerical approach.
+In Fig. 4, two groups of dots represent numbers 30 and 12.
 The gcd(30, 12)=6 is the largest unit, comprising 6 dots, that divides them both evenly.
 Now, we can express the size of each group as 30=5x6 and 12=2x6, simplifying their ratio from 30:12 to 5:2.

-We know that the GCD of two numbers is the smaller one, provided it divides the larger one without a remainder.
+We know that the GCD of two numbers will be the smaller number, provided it divides the larger number without a remainder.
 This would be the case if we had numbers 30 and 5, for instance.
 In our case, 30÷12= 2 with a remainder of 6.
-The division breaks 30 into 12, 12, and 6, Fig 4.
-The rules of arithmetic imply that if numbers 30 and 12 are divisible by the GCD, number 6 must also be divisible by the GCD.
+The division breaks 30 into three numbers, 12, 12, and 6, Fig. 4.

 Applying the Euclidean algorithm to numbers

+The approach remains unchanged.
+So, we'll use this demonstration to explore how the algorithm identifies shortcuts to the solution.
 Without the Euclidean algorithm, we would have to go through all divisors, starting with the lowest and finishing with the highest.
-The divisors of 30 are 1, 2, 3, 5, 6, 10, 15, 30, whereas the divisors of 12 are 1, 2, 3, 4, 6, 12.
-The common divisors are 1, 2, 3, 6, with the greatest being 6.
-Even though our numbers are not large, this approach is laborious and prone to mistakes.
-The Euclidean algorithm adopts the reverse top-down strategy, bypassing all irrelevant divisors.
+The divisors of 30 are 1, 2, 3, 5, 6, 10, 15, 30, while those of 12 are 1, 2, 3, 4, 6, 12.
+The common divisors are 1, 2, 3, and 6, with the greatest being 6.
+Even with the numbers as small as 30 and 12, this method is tedious and prone to errors.
+Let's see how the Euclidean algorithm eliminates several divisors at each step.

-Two divisors have been eliminated in one go: 18 (higher than 12, would yield a fraction); and 12 (left a remainder).
+Two divisors are eliminated: 18 for being higher than 12, and 12 for leaving a remainder.
 The new pair is 12 and 6.

 Additional examples

 Example 1.
-This is the original Euclidean case, illustrated in Fig 2.
-We have assigned the lengths numerical values AB=130 CD=91 (ratio 10:7).
+This represents the classic Euclidean scenario, depicted in Fig. 2, where we allocate numerical values as AB=130 and CD=91 (ratio 10:7).

 Given pair 130 and 91